mr-karan/website/content/posts/migrating-to-zola.md

 ### Migration

-The migration was pretty straightforward -- I had to copy the `content folder`s of my blog (which are just a bunch of `.md` fikes) and replace `YAML` frontmatter to `TOML`.
+The migration was pretty straightforward -- I had to copy the `content folder`s of my blog (which are just a bunch of `.md` files) and replace `YAML` frontmatter to `TOML`.
 There were a few variable changes that I needed to do manually but since they were a manageable 20-25 posts, I did it by hand.
 I could potentially automate but then rabbit deep in the rabbit hole of Yak Shaving.
 The good part was that I was able to retain the same URL structure for my new blog because the URL scheme was based on the file paths.

 I spent some time porting [hugo-ink](https://github.com/knadh/hugo-ink) to Zola and did minor CSS tweaks to it.
-Zola uses the Terra language for templating and it's much more pleasing to eyes than the Go Template syntax.
+Zola uses the Tera language for templating and it's much more pleasing to eyes than the Go Template syntax.
 Zola comes with pretty neat features like Search, RSS/Atom Feeds, Syntax Highlighting and SASS->CSS Processors.

 What took me time however was to figure out how to get `opengraph` tags in each page.
 Hugo provides nifty [template](https://github.com/gohugoio/hugo/blob/master/tpl/tplimpl/embedded/templates/opengraph.html) for this use case but Zola is pretty barebones like that.
 People who care a lot about SEO need to spend some extra efforts here.